 How many projects can one person manage and still be effective?
 Managing many projects at once isn't everyone's cup of tea.
 You have to be able to manage projects efficiently and effectively, or you'll just get overwhelmed.
 Some of these skills can be learned; others you need to be born with.

-"Great project managers pay attention to detail, yet never lose sight of the 'big picture', are flexible, and tolerate ambiguity," says Innovative Learning Group Project Lead, Project Manager, and Performance Consultant Gayle Holsworth.
+"Great project managers pay attention to detail, yet never lose sight of the 'big picture', are flexible, and tolerate ambiguity," says Innovative Learning Group Senior Director of Client Solutions Gayle Holsworth.
 "We love spinning a lot of plates and don't 'sweat the small stuff'."

 TIPS ON MANAGING MULTIPLE PROJECTS